AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ![axis device mqtt client settings](assets/axis-device-mqtt-client-settings.png)\
 *©2023 Axis Communications AB.
 All rights reserved.*

-### AWS PPE detection (Interference)
+### AWS PPE detection (inference)

-This section explains how to setup and configure the Lambda function to grab an image from the Amazon S3 bucket, input the image to the Amazon Rekognition service and finally transfer the result of the detection (helmet on or off) to the IoT core (MQTT broker).
+This section explains how to setup and configure the Lambda function to grab an image from the Amazon S3 bucket, input the image to Amazon Rekognition and finally transfer the result of the detection (helmet on or off) to AWS IoT Core (MQTT broker).

 ![Lamda and Amazon Rekognition](assets/aws-lamda_rekognition.png)

-**Create a Lambda function**
+#### Create a Lambda function

 1. Sign in to the [AWS Console](https://aws.amazon.com/console/) and search for Lambda.
 2. Create a new Lambda function.